You are here: Start » Machine Vision Guide » Image Processing

 - copy the pixel value.

 In many cases the transformation is constant – for example we might be rotating an image always by the same angle.
 In such cases the first step – computing the coordinates and coefficients – can be done once, before the main loop of the program.
-Adaptive Vision provides the Image Spatial Transforms Maps category of filters for exactly that purpose.
+Aurora Vision provides the Image Spatial Transforms Maps category of filters for exactly that purpose.
 When you are able to compute the transform beforehand, storing it in the SpatialMap type, in the main loop only the RemapImage filter has to be executed.
 This approach will be much faster than using standard spatial transform tools.

 The SpatialMap type is a map of image locations and their corresponding positions after given geometric transformation has been applied.